Caiozxx/automating_task/README.md

 1. First let's install [python](https://www.python.org/downloads/) on the machine (click on the link to go to the downloads page).

-2. install the webdriver [geckodriver](https://github.com/mozilla/geckodriver/releases) salve na pasta Automating_task
+2. install the webdriver [geckodriver](https://github.com/mozilla/geckodriver/releases) save to folder Automating_task

 3. after installing python open prompt and install the following dependencies
     - pip install pyautogui